openbible-io/en_ust/README.md

 field in the [manifest.yaml](https://git.door43.org/unfoldingWord/en_ust/src/master/manifest.yaml) file.

-## Editing

-### Introduction to the UST
+## Introducing the UST

+The unfoldingWord® Simplified Text (UST) is a meaning-centric (and thus "dynamic") version of the Bible in English.
+It is intended to be used alongside the unfoldingWord® Literal Text and other translation resources to give English-speaking mother-tongue translators (MTTs) a more complete understanding of the messages communicated in the Bible.
+For MTTs who do not have reading knowledge of the original biblical languages, the UST provides as a sense of *what* these messages intended to communicate to the original readers.
+It is anticipated that the UST and other resources will be translated from English into the world's Gateway Languages (GLs) so that MTTs worldwide can use them as a set of resources for making accurate translations of the Bible into their own languages.

+### Avoid Translation Difficulties

-The unfoldingWord® Simplified Text (UST) is designed to be used in conjunction with the [unfoldingWord® Literal Text (ULT)](https://git.door43.org/unfoldingWord/en_ult), the [unfoldingWord® Translation Notes (UTN)](https://git.door43.org/unfoldingWord/en_tn), and the [unfoldingWord® Translation Words (UTW)](https://git.door43.org/unfoldingWord/en_tw) as a tool for Bible translation.
-Unlike the ULT and unlike an end-user Bible, the UST does not use figures of speech, idioms, abstract nouns, or grammatical forms that are difficult to translate into many languages.
+The UST is designed to be used as a tool for Bible translation in conjunction with the [unfoldingWord® Literal Text (ULT)](https://git.door43.org/unfoldingWord/en_ult), the [unfoldingWord® Translation Words (UTW)](https://git.door43.org/unfoldingWord/en_tw), and the [unfoldingWord® Translation Notes (UTN)](https://git.door43.org/unfoldingWord/en_tn).
+It is not an end-user Bible, which seeks to transform all of the structures of the original biblical languages into those that are natural and idiomatic in the target language.
+Instead, unlike the ULT and unlike an end-user Bible, the UST does not use figures of speech, idioms, abstract nouns, or grammatical features that are difficult to translate into many languages.

-### Editing the UST

 The purpose of the UST is to show the plain meaning of all of those things wherever they occur in the ULT.
-Because the UST lacks these things, it is not a beautiful end-user Bible.
-An end-user Bible will use the figures of speech and idioms that speak naturally and beautifully in the target language, but the UST does not use them.
-By using both the UST and the ULT together as translation sources for an end-user (Other Language) translation, the OL translator will be able to see the figures of speech, idioms, and other forms of the original Bible in the ULT and also see what their meaning is in the UST.
+By using both the UST and the ULT together as resources for translating the Bible into a target language (called an Other Language [OL] in this brief), the OL translator will be able to see the figures of speech, idioms, and other forms of the original Bible in the ULT and also see what their meaning is in the UST.
 Then he can use the figures of speech or other forms from the ULT that are clear and natural in his language.
-When the forms in the ULT are not clear or natural in his language, then he can choose other forms in his language that have the same meaning as the UST translation or the Notes.
+When the forms in the ULT are not clear or natural in his language, then he can choose other forms in his language that have the same meaning as expressed in the UST translation (or in the Translation Notes).

-### Avoiding Translation Difficulties

 The primary goal of the UST is to express the meaning of the Bible as clearly as possible.
 In order to do this, it follows these guidelines.

 The UST must avoid:
-    1. Idioms
+* Idioms
-    2. Figures of speech
+* Figures of speech
-    3. Events out of order
+* Events out of order
-    4. Difficult or specialized grammar
-        a.
-Complex sentences
+* Complex sentences
-        b.
-Passive voice
+* Passive voice
-        c.
-Abstract or verbal nouns
+* Abstract and/or verbal nouns

-        d.
-People speaking of themselves in third person The UST must explicitly include:
+Furthermore, the UST must explicitly include:
-    1. Participants where these are unclear
+* Participants where these are unclear
-    2. Implied information that is necessary for understanding
+* Implied information that is necessary for understanding

-When editing or translating the UST, please do not use those things that it must avoid in the Gateway Language translation.
-The purpose of the UST is to change all of those problematic forms into more universal ones to make them easier to translate.
-Also, be sure to include all of the named participants and the information that has been made explicit so that the meaning can be as clear as possible.
+Therefore, when you (an editor or translator of the UST) edit or translate the UST, you must not use these grammatical features that the UST must avoid in the GL translation.
+The purpose of the UST is to change all of those problematic grammatical features into more universal ones to make them easier to translate.
+Also, you must be sure to include all of the named participants and the information that has been made explicit so that the meaning can be as clear as possible.

-#### Examples
+### Examples

 The following are examples of ways that the text of the Bible can be unclear for some languages and what the UST does to overcome those problems.
 When you translate the UST, make sure that your translation of the UST also avoids these problems.

-##### Passive Voice
+#### Passive Voice

 Passive voice is a grammatical construction that is common in Greek and English but it is not used in many other languages, so it can be very confusing.
 For that reason, it is not used in the UST.
 In passive voice, the receiver of the action changes places with the actor.
 In English, the actor normally comes first in the sentence.
 But in passive voice, the receiver of the action comes first.
 Often, the actor is left unstated.
 In that case, the UST will fill in the actor.
 See "Missing Participants" below.